mcharafeddinedev/Doors_DiceGame/README.md

 # Doors_DiceGame
 // Doors N Dice 2D Platformer Game of Chance -- Student Project //

 This is for GitHub users and those that want to work within the Engine on the project.
-Consult with me if you have any questions, I cant answer everything but I will try -- Marwan C.
+Consult with me if you have any questions, I cant answer everything but I will try -- MC

 Please Read Fully